 Like the Dean Village, Stockbridge was originally another village on the banks of the Water of Leith and was originally separate from the city of Edinburgh.
 The painter Henry Raeburn owned the adjoining estates of Deanhaugh and St Bernards and commissioned the bridge in 1801.

 With the expansion of the New Town, Stockbridge became a hangout for artists, poets, writers and musicians which helped shape the culture of the area which survives today.
 Stockbridge has a Sunday market and a number of speciality shops, cafes and restaurants which are well worth exploring.

 At the bridge and the traffic lights turn right and proceed up Glanville Place and North Circus Place.
 On your left next to the Royal Bank of Scotland Branch you will find a small street Circus Place.
 Walk up Circus Place with its attractive little houses on either side.

-At the end of Circus Place is St Stephen’s Church.
+At the end of Circus Lane is St Stephen’s Church.